 Not all gifts have to be things you can actually use or wear.
-Sometimes the most appreciated Valentine’s Day Gifts are ones that are more of a token gift to demonstrate your feelings.
+Sometimes the most meaningful gifts for Valentine’s Day are those that are more of a token gift to demonstrate your feelings.

 We’ve not given you a buy it equivalent for the ideas below, but you could easily steal some smaller elements of these projects to add an extra touch to the gift tag or packaging of a present you’ve bought – just to make it that little bit more personal!

 One of our own tutorials is all about upcycling an empty vanilla extract bottle and some red and white Christmas wrapping paper into a cute sentimental gift that costs nothing!

 It includes making a gift tag from some cardboard packaging too.
 It isn’t anything fancy and your recipient may not keep it forever but it is a zero cost gift and is a sweet way to show you made some effort – brownie points in anyone’s book!

 Here’s another almost zero cost sentimental keepsake gift that just might be one they will actually treasure forever – painted heart rocks.

 These can be especially meaningful gifts if you use rocks found in places that are special to that special someone; the beach, in your garden or in the park.
-The paint is almost a bit of the zero cost description, but if you are a keen crafter or upcycler you’ll have some paint lying around your house somewhere so there will be no extra cost!
+The paint may cost a bit, but if you are a keen crafter or upcycler you’ll have some paint lying around your house somewhere so there will be no extra cost!

 It’s easy to imagine someone keeping these on a bookshelf or mantel and they are the perfect choice to use or as worry stones or comfort objects when they are traveling far from their loved one.

 Find the step by step tutorial for how to make it at Simplicity in the South here.

-Hopefully, this list has helped you find the perfect gift idea and has inspired you to give something handmade this Valentine’s Day – whether it is handmade by you or not….well that’s up to you!
+Hopefully, this list has helped you find the perfect gift idea and has inspired you to give handmade gifts this Valentine’s Day – whether it is handmade by you or not….well that’s up to you!